guilhermesad/rspotify/README.md

 RSpotify was designed with usability as its primary goal, so that you can forget the API and intuitively interact with your playlists, favorite artists, users and so on.

-You can write things like `playlist.tracks.sort_by(&:popularity).last.album` without having to think which API calls must be done.
+You can write things like `my_playlist.tracks.sort_by(&:popularity).last.album` without having to think which API calls must be done.
 RSpotify fills the gaps for you.

 Below are some basic usage examples.
 Check the [documentation](http://rdoc.info/github/guilhermesad/rspotify/master/frames) for the complete reference.